Champagne Veuve Clicquot - Brut Carte Jaune Étui

 Nose

-Aromas of white fruits, citrus fruits, as well as notes of pastries and dried fruits
+Aromas of white fruit and citrus, along with notes of pastries and dried fruit

 Serve